 Had Estonia (aka Estland) not lost its independence in WW2 it may have been a natural, undisputed part the Nordic countries just like Finland.
 Iron Curtain caused much of Estonia’s nordic-like history to become unknown in the West, this blog tries to provide a collection of facts telling that story.

 Looking past the 50 years of Soviet occupation one can see thousand+ years of shared history between the Finnic people (Estonians & Finns) and the Germanic.
 Sea is often seen as a physical divider, but instead it’s a connector, culture has always thrived on coastal areas and sea-routes have been the main way how culture and traditions spread.

 The term Nordic is sometimes defined as “the social-democratic countries in the north with a high standard of living”.
 We see nordic-ness as something cultural, rather than purely polito-economical.
-Consider this: if one described Estonia as “a little country in the north where people are blonde with blue eyes, love cross country skiing, don’t say much, go to sauna, drink mulled wines at the Yule time, make bonfires on summer solstice and they used to viking)“, it would be factually perfect.
-But does this sound post-soviet and Eastern-European, …or does it instead paint a picture of a small nordic country?
+Shared history, similar traditions, familiar behaviours, etc. In short, Estonia is a little country way up in the north where people are mostly blonde with blue eyes, love cross country skiing, don’t say much, go to sauna, drink mulled wines at the Yule time, make bonfires on summer solstice and they used to viking in ancient times.

 What does the country feel like when you’re visiting?
 How do the people sound like if you don’t know their language?
 How do they interact and how do they behave?
 This is what plays into how one categorises a country and its people.